lsst-ts/observatory-ops-docs/Safety/Safety-Systems/GIS.rst

 The status listed does NOT indicate the status of each individual element, but rather the **status of the E-Stop circuit** (including reset action) for each element.

 After an **STO or power cycle** of the Top End systems, you must :guilabel:`RESET` the GIS E-stop status buttons before enabling the system from the corresponding interface.
-Even if the lights are green (indicating that the E-stop circuit is okay), the **reset action is still required**.
+Even if the lights are green (indicating that the E-stop circuit is okay), the :guilabel:`RESET` **action is still required**.

 ..
 This maybe change to an autoreset action.